Introducing Zeller App

 To understand why there are still transfer delays into bank accounts, let’s look at how the process works.
 (Need a quick reminder on what EFTPOS is and how it works?
 Read this quick explainer.)

-The payments process appears simple at a glance, with only a few steps between funds leaving the customer’s account and being deposited into the merchant’s account.
+The payments process appears simple at a glance, with only a few steps between funds leaving the customer’s account and being settled into the merchant’s account.
 However, scratch beneath the surface and you’ll see there are a number of important checks that happen along the way.

 The term “settlement” refers to the transfer of funds — accepted from customers, via your EFTPOS terminal, into your business transaction account.
 It’s the final step of the payment process and, arguably, the most important; it’s when your takings are available for spending.